gboje0/quizApp/joourney.md

 # Release 3: Subscription-Based Access with Manual Documentation

-## Who This Is For
+## Personas

-- Public Sector partners who are scaling their API usage.
+- Public Sector partners.
-- Researchers with approved access who want to expand their usage.
+- Researchers with approved access.

-## Customer-Oriented Description
+## Description

 In Release 3, the customer experience becomes more self-service.
 Customers no longer rely entirely on manual support to gain access.
-They can subscribe to APIs and generate API keys independently, although documentation is still provided manually by email [1].
+They can generate API keys independently, although subscription to APIs and documentation is still done manually.

 This release gives customers more control and reduces delays, while still maintaining some guided support where needed.